 We’ve tried raw food, Royal Canin, Wainwright’s, Fishmonger’s Finest, and Lily’s Kitchen.
 We’ve tried holding him in front of the food, hand feeding, buying new bowls, and adding warm water.

 Lots of dogs absolutely love their food, but small dogs have small stomachs.
 Some dogs are just fussy eaters.
 Ted has settled on Lily’s Kitchen Puppy Food, but we do also have to add a few grams of boiled chicken to encourage him.
-Be prepared to add a little chicken, cheese or sausage to encourage your pups and don’t panic – dogs will not starve themselves.
+Use a little chicken, cheese or sausage to encourage them.
+Don’t panic – dogs will not starve themselves.

 They love you regardless of having a bad day